Hengle/Folkvangr/Jobs/Available Positions.md

 # Production Leads

+### Executive Producer
+**Role:** To secure sponsors, private backers, and publicity.
+The goal is to ensue the game gets made according to professional standards, which involves paying fair rates to employees.

+**Requirements:** Professional Networking Connctions

 ### Director/Co-Director
 **Role:** The Director/s bring an original vision for the realization of the project.
 Co-Directors will collaborate and compromise with the other production leads while encouraging the team to make their best possible end-product.
 This is a professional project, but the goal is not to create a for-profit corporate studio system with bureaucracy and micromanagent.
 Good leadership qualities, time management, and communication skills are necessary for directing roles.
 Egos and creative differences will need to be put aside for the best interests of the project and team.